spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-feature-extension.md

 template: concept-topic-template
 ---

-This document provides details about the Table Feature extension in the Components Library.
+This document explains the Table Feature extension in the Components Library.

 ## Overview